Careers360 Logo

 1649147589931

-The two forms, which decides the stability and energy of the molecule.
-When the alkane(ethane) is present in staggered form than, maximum repulsion occur, which creates minimum energy and maximum in stability.
-Whereas in eclipsed form of ethane the stability reduces as the electrons of carbon cloud and hydrogen clouds come closer and it posses more energy than staggered form, thus the stability in this form reduces.
+The two forms, decide the stability and energy of the molecule.
+When the alkane(ethane) is present in a staggered form, maximum repulsion occurs, which creates minimum energy and maximum stability.
+Whereas in the eclipsed form of ethane ,the stability reduces as the electrons of carbon cloud and hydrogen clouds come closer and it possesses more energy than the staggered form, thus the stability in this form reduces.

-The carbon that contains double bond in it are alkene with general formula CnH2n.
+The carbon that contains a double bond in it are alkene with the general formula CnH2n.

 Points to remember while writing the formula for alkenes: